 The point from which we started is the feeling of being stuck and not being able to express oneself in a foreign language, which is why our goal in this specific case is not to have a perfect conversation, but to break the ice and give the conversation a go.

 In order to do this, put together all the words you know, form simple sentences without focusing too much on grammatical rules and start saying something.
 Your goal now is to communicate and make sure you understand as much as possible.
 Over time, however, you will increasingly refine your Italian and pay more and more attention to structure.

 The spirit with which you undertake any activity can influence its outcome.

 It’s necessary to study in order to learn new languages, but do not think about Italian as a boring activity.
-Try to make it as much interactive and fun as possible.
-For example, look for materials that are suitable for you and your way of being; in fact, it is not necessary to follow the canonical study methods with hours of grammar.
-Watch movies, find language partners, take part in challenges and keep in mind that even making mistakes can be fun and can help you learn the language.
+Try to make it as interactive and fun as possible.
+For example, look for materials that are suitable for you and your way of being; in fact, it is not necessary to follow the canonical study methods with just hours of grammar.
+Watch movies, find language partners, take part in challenges and keep in mind that even Making mistakes can be fun and can help you learn the language.
 Remember also that the only way to get unstuck and overcome the fear of making mistakes is to face the problem head-on and talk right away!